rcpch/rcpch-audit-engine/documentation/docs/development/testing/testing.md

 ---
 title: Testing
-reviewers: Dr Marcus Baw, Dr Anchit Chandran, Dr Baribefe Vite
+reviewers: Dr Marcus Baw, Dr Anchit Chandran, Dr Baribefe O Vite
 ---

 Tests for the Epilepsy12-specific parts of the platform are organised in an `epilepsy12/tests/` folder inside the epilepsy12 app.
 We have opted to use Pytest, which is well-regarded in the Django community.